LogYard/SplashPage/README.md

-# LogYard Splash Page
+# Welcome to LogYard

-Addin a lil splashy splash for the homie LogYard
+For all you logging management and visualization needs